n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

 5. how many vulnerabilities does it have?
 Is there a base image with no vulnerabilities?

-6. run the local image with 200MB memory,
+6. run the local image with 200MB memory and map your laptops port 5002 to port 80 on the container,

 ```
 docker container run -m 200M -it --rm  --name php-app -p 5002:80 node4demo/php-app:my-name-here
 ```

-7. From a new BASH Terminal run the code:
+7. From a new VS BASH Terminal run the code:

 ```
 docker container list